DudeImLiv/automac/configuration/scripts/export-markdown.md

 **Instructions**

-Run the following script inside of the Broswer Console:
+Run the following script inside of the Browser Console:

 *Note: The Console may request that you run a specific command to allow scripts to be run inside the browser.
 This has been tested on both Chrome and Brave Browsers.*